blockattack/blockattack-www/thegame.md

 # System requirements:

-  * Screen resolution: native is 768p but it can run scale to others
+  * Screen resolution: native is 768p but it can run scale to others.
+You don't want to go for a too low resolution
   * Keyboard
   * OS:
     * Linux: Oldest supported Ubuntu LTS version or later